-The results from the OLS regression of the effect of feelings about the goodness of competition on self-reported happiness are shown in Table 7.
-I check for robust standard errors.
+The results from the OLS regression are shown in Table 8.
+Robust standard errors are shown.
 Results show a positive but nonlinear relation between competition and happiness.
-Although individuals who think competition is relatively good are associated with higher self-reported happiness, the relationship appears to have a minimum12, as shown by the negative coefficient of the square of competition.
+Although individuals who think competition is relatively good are associated with higher self-reported happiness, the relationship appears to have a minimumxxxv, as shown by the negative coefficient of the square of competition.

-Graphs 1 and 2 below show some support for this preliminary result.
+Figures 1 and 2 below show some support for this preliminary result.
 These graphs plot the predicted levels of happiness (vertical axis) against the opinions about competition (horizontal axis).
 Those who feel competition is good are, on average, as happy as those who feel competition is harmful.
 The inverted-U form of the relationship suggests that as individuals feel competition is less beneficial, they also regard themselves as less happy.
 But this goes up to a point beyond which the relationship becomes negative: happier persons are associated with the view that competition as more harmful than beneficial.